Why

 The Need

-"1.13 million international students study in the US — part of nearly 7 million globally.
-Only 5% ever experience Christian hospitality.
+"1.18 million international students study in the US — part of nearly 7 million globally.
+Many are never invited into an American home.
 Most will graduate without a meaningful friendship with an American Christian.
-And of those who encounter Christ, the vast majority lose their faith within a year of returning home."
+And of those who encounter Christ, practitioner estimates suggest the vast majority disconnect from church within a year of returning home."

 Who We Are